renegadevi/scripts-and-snippets/MacOS/install-macos-vmwarefusion.md

 3. Open Disk Utility

-4. Select the VM drive, press Erase and choose APFS and rename the name if you want.
+4. Select the VM drive, press Erase and choose APFS and rename the drive if you want.

-5. Close Disk Utility, continue installation, and proceed with the initial setup post-install.
+5. Close Disk Utility, continue installation, and proceed with the initial post-install setup.

 6. Once you reach the MacOS desktop.
 Eject the Install DVD from desktop.